Bill Fitch: Los Angeles Clippers (1994–1998)

 On July 28, 1994, Fitch was hired by the Los Angeles Clippers, replacing Bob Weiss, who had gone 27–55 the previous year.
 In four seasons with the team, he could not reverse the tide of a franchise that had gone on a downward spiral since making the playoffs in consecutive seasons in 1992 and 1993.
 However, he led them to a playoff berth once, doing so in the 1996–97 season (the last playoff berth for the team until 2006), although they were swept in the First Round by the Jazz.
 They made the playoffs despite going 36–46, qualifying by just two games.
 The following season was a disaster, with the team finishing 17–65, the worst season since finishing with that same record in the 1994–95 season.
 Two days after the season ended, Fitch was fired on April 20, 1998.
 Fitch's most losses record in NBA history with 1,106 losses a record stood for five years until Lenny Wilkens broke his mark during the 2002–03 season while coaching for the Toronto Raptors.
 Wilkens' NBA coaching career finished with 1,155 losses after he announced his retirement from coaching on January 22, 2005.

 Fitch coached at four universities: the University of Minnesota, Bowling Green State University, the University of North Dakota, and his alma mater, Coe College.

 During his 25-year pro coaching career, Fitch was often hired in an attempt to improve failing teams.
 Although Fitch currently ranks tenth among NBA coaches in all-time number of victories (with 944), he is also ranked second in all-time losses (with 1,106) behind Lenny Wilkens.
 In 1996, Fitch was named one of the Top 10 Coaches in NBA History.
 In 2016, Fitch was honored with an honorary bench by the Hall of Fame, which surrounds a statue of James Naismith along with other granite benches in honor of great coaches, all made possible through a $150,000 donation by Rick Carlisle.

+Christopher Gerhman portrayed him in Winning Time.